cloudflare/cloudflare-docs/content/dns/additional-options/dnssec.md

 - Transfer your domain to a different registrar that supports DNSSEC with Algorithm 13
 - File a [complaint with ICANN](https://forms.icann.org/en/resources/compliance/complaints/registrars/standards-complaint-form), citing your registrar's lack of compliance.

-If your top-level domain does not support DNSSEC with Algorithm 13, [contact that top-level domain](https://www.iana.org/domains/root/db).
+If your top-level domain does not support DNSSEC with Algorithm 13 (also known as *ECDSA Curve P-256 with SHA-256*), [contact that top-level domain](https://www.iana.org/domains/root/db).